 - GIS Mapping and health informatics

 ESU MPH Program Details

-- Traditional full-time students can complete the program in two academic years.
+- Traditional full-time students (9-credits per term) can complete the program in two academic years.

 Application to the MPH in Community Health at ESU is rolling and students may initiate study in the fall, spring, or summer terms.
-For priority admission for the fall term, including opportunities for graduate assistantship positions and consideration for the 12-month accelerated degree completion track, applications should be submitted by February 28th.
+For priority admission to the 12-month accelerated degree completion track and to be considered for graduate assistantships, applications should be submitted by February 28th.
 Application materials and general application questions should be directed to the Graduate College.